How Too Many Mangoes Can Affect Your Health

-When one often succumbs to over eat mangoes, it is usual that there would be side effects of it too as we all know too much consumption of anything isn’t very good for our health.
+When one often succumbs to overeating mangoes, it is usual that there would be side effects of it too as we all know too much consumption of anything isn’t very good for our health.
 Mango is the King of Fruits, mangoes are eaten ripen as dessert in different forms whereas unripe mango is consumed in the form of chutneys, pickles or as sour and sweet combo of flavoring agent.
 Mangoes enriched with phytochemicals and nutrients tempts us to over eat mangoes that has some side effects too.

 Unlike many other fruits, the color of the skin isn’t necessarily an indication of how ripe a mango is.
 Mangoes come in a range of skin colors—including yellow, peach, red, and orange and many good ones contain some green skin, too.
 To have the best mango, test if the mango is ripe by pressing the skin slightly with your thumb.
 There should be just a little give, but not a squish.
 If it’s rock hard to the touch, it’s not ready to eat.
 Mangos can be considered ready to eat when slightly soft to the touch and yield to gentle pressure but again we all know it doesn’t look like a big deal but the effects of overeating mangoes are serious and it can impact multiple areas of our lives.
 While overeating is often made easy by society, the long-term costs outweigh the benefits of that extra bite, let’s find out how.

 Ripe mangoes are a rich source of sugar so they usually become the reason of rise in blood sugar level.
 Individuals suffering from diabetes are advised not to eat ripe mangoes as the fruit often becomes dangerous for them.

 A mango of medium size has 3 gram of fiber in it.
 When you’re not able to hold your temptation over mangoes, you’re consuming excessive amount of fiber that causes diarrhea thus over eating of mangoes should be completely restrained!